heymeala/meala-app/CONTRIBUTING.md

 4. `npm run ios` to start the packager and run the app in the iOS simulator
 5. `npm run android` to start the packager and run the app in the Android device/emulator

+## It's a project with a lot of integrations - so feel free to contact us to get this project started –> [heymeala](https://heymeala.com)

 ## Important Environment Variables - Development Keys
 You can start the Project without all environment variables in the .env file.
 But you will see Errors while navigating through the app.
 To remove the errors please insert your own keys.